 - 160 sq. ft./22 sq ft. = 7.2 rolls (round up to 8 single rolls/4 double rolls)

 - To calculate the length of each strip, measure the height of the wall and add 4-inches to the total.
 This allows for 2-inches of excess at the ceiling and floor for trimming.
 When cutting your wallpaper, be sure to account for the pattern repeat.

 - Tip: For wallpaper with a half-drop pattern match, you can minimize waste by cutting paper from 2 alternating even and odd rolls.
 For more information, watch our video on How to Prepare Wallpaper for Installation.

-Does wallpaper paste stick to wood panelling?
+Does wallpaper paste stick to wood paneling?
 Yes – with proper prep and priming.
 When selecting wallpaper for your project, you can choose from several varieties including traditional unpasted wallpaper and pre-pasted wallpaper.

 Traditional Unpasted Wallpaper